GValiente/hike/README.md

 Optimization algorithms can receive a callback as parameter.
 This callback is called when the given solution is improved, allowing to trace the optimization process.

 In this example, `hike::VNS` class receives a callback which prints in console the input solution and the improved one.
-Local search classes can receive it too:
+Please note that local search classes can receive it too:

 ```C++
 #include <array>